Kaʻiulani: Abroad in England, 1889–1893

-Davies persuaded her family to remove Kaʻiulani from Great Harrowden Hall in early 1892 to attend a finishing school to prepare her for society.
-By February, Kaʻiulani moved to Hove, Brighton, where she was placed in the care of Phebe Rooke who set up private tutors and a curriculum that included German, French, English, literature, history, music and singing.
+Davies persuaded her family to remove Kaʻiulani from Great Harrowden Hall in early 1892 (Note: Historian Marilyn Stassen-McLaughlin claimed that the elderly schoolmistress Caroline Sharp had announced the closure of Great Harrowden Hall around this time.) to attend a finishing school to prepare her for society.
+By February, Kaʻiulani moved to Hove, Brighton, where she was placed in the care of Phebe Rooke who set up private tutors and a curriculum that included German, French, English, literature, history, music (Note: In relation to her music lessons, Kaʻiulani proudly wrote to her aunt on March 20, 1892.
+"I have such a nice lady for a singing mistress.
+She has taught me such a lot, and she says that I have a very sweet soprano voice.
+I think that I must have inherited it from you.
+I am getting on pretty well with my music, and I am so fond of it."
+Her mother Likelike, her aunt Liliʻuokalani and her uncles Kalākaua and Leleiohoku were honored as Na Lani ʻEhā (The Heavenly Four) for their impact, patronage and enrichment of Hawaii's musical culture and history.) and singing.
 This village by the sea pleased her, and she holidayed in late April and early May at Saint Helier in the Channel Island of Jersey with her host.

 The prospect of returning to Hawaii renewed her enthusiasm for her studies.
 Plans were made for her return to Hawaii by the end of 1893, with the Hawaiian legislature appropriating $4,000 for her travel expenses.
 This trip would mark her entrance in society as the heir-apparent to the throne.
 There were arrangements for an audience with Queen Victoria, followed by a tour of Europe and a possible visit to the World's Columbian Exposition in Chicago.
 In anticipation, Kaʻiulani wrote to her aunt Liliʻuokalani, "I am looking forward to my return next year.
 I am beginning to feel very homesick."
 However, following the overthrow on January 17, 1893, these plans were cancelled.